rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Her house is the way to Sheol, going down to the chambers of death. ^0727

 Does not wisdom call?
 Does not understanding raise her voice? ^0801

 On the heights beside the way, at the crossroads she takes her stand; ^0802

-beside the gates in front of the town, at the entrance of the portals she cries aloud : ^0803
+beside the gates in front of the town, at the entrance of the portals she cries aloud: ^0803

-To you, O men, I call, and my cry is to the children of man. ^0804
+"To you, O men, I call, and my cry is to the children of man. ^0804

 O simple ones, learn prudence; O fools, learn sense. ^0805